seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Enjoy the honey-heavy dew of slumber:
 Thou hast no figures nor no fantasies,
 Which busy care draws in the brains of men;
-Therefore thou sleep’st so sound.
+Therefore thou sleep'st so sound.

 *Enter PORTIA*